jax-ml/jax/docs/tutorials/thinking-in-jax.md

 f(x2, y2)
 ```

 The extracted sequence of operations is encoded in a JAX expression, or *jaxpr* for short.
-You can view the jaxpr using the `jax.make_jaxpr` transformation:
+You can view the jaxpr using the {func}`jax.make_jaxpr` transformation:

 ```python
 from jax import make_jaxpr